anderson-cu-bioastronautics/dynamo_realsense-capture/paper.md

 Connected cameras are setup using a ``device_manager`` object which handles calls for communicating with the cameras.
 Cameras are first calibrated to a common global coordinate system by using a defined chessboard viewable by all cameras.
-The chessboard points are detected using the ``findChessboardCorners`` function of the OpenCV library (opencv_library) for each camera's color image.
+The chessboard points are detected using the ``findChessboardCorners`` function of the OpenCV library [@opencv_library] for each camera's color image.
 Once the chessboard corners are found, they are translated to 3D points from the perspective of each camera and centered.

 The Kabsch algorithm [@Kabsch:1976] is used to compute the $(3\times3)$ rotation matrix between each camera and the known chessboard coordinates.